JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_4.md

 By service and love the mind becometh enlightened, Fears depart, all hopes shall be fulfilled,
 Man shall abide in the imperishable home,
-Saith Nanak, and Death’s noose be cut _for hiis escape_.
+Saith Nanak, and Death’s noose be cut _for his escape_.

 <p style="text-align:center;">4</p>